 “Wallet activism” or “conscious consumption” will increase in intensity; what a brand stands for will become a bigger and bigger reason to buy them.

 Back when he was at Bain, before he started Uprising, Tabreez Verjee analyzed the 7,061 companies in the portfolios of the top 100 venture firms.
 He found that “mission-driven” companies had an average of 21% more revenue per employee, and averaged 150% revenue growth.
 They had 3.7x more social media followers, and a sentiment algorithm calculated they had a 20% more positive fanbase.
 They are able to recruit the best talent, because of the psychic income they offer employees.
-Jargon like “social entrepreneurship” and “triple-bottom-line” almost do a disservice to what’s happening, as if its a formula a firm can just follow.
+Labels like “social entrepreneurship” and “triple-bottom-line” almost do a disservice to what’s happening, as if there is a simple formula for conversion to “mission driven” that any firm can follow.

 The thrift class is facing a general decline of social structures (family, kinship networks, traditional social organizations and clubs).
 But they are far from lost in this new world.
 They have invested in and relied on friendship groups—their urban tribes.
 They have adapted to a new economy and pioneered new forms of social engagement both on and off line.
 They may not only be showing us how to survive in the new economy, but teaching us meaningful lessons in how to live a good life in a postmodern world.